FelixOnline/v2/content/articles/2015-5-8-pli-selon-pli-unravelling-genius-with-the-ensemble-intercontemporain.md

 highlights:
 ---

-__The Barbican__ brought their ‘Boulez at 90’ celebrations to an end last week with a tribute from the composer’s own ensemble, the __Ensemble Intercontemporain__.
+The Barbican brought their ‘Boulez at 90’ celebrations to an end last week with a tribute from the composer’s own ensemble, the Ensemble Intercontemporain.

 This was a rare chance for Londoners to hear cutting edge music from one of the world’s best contemporary music groups and a fitting tribute to one of modern music’s sharpest minds.